checkCircle

 You can read the ATO’s guidance on this issue here.

-What is the deadline for lodging my 2023 taxes in Australia?
+What's the deadline for lodging my taxes in Australia?

 Not paying your taxes on time can be expensive.
 The ATO may apply a “failure to lodge on time” (FLT) penalty.
 The longer it takes for you to lodge your tax return past the deadline, the higher this tax penalty will become.